Why do we compare everything to the first piece of information we received?

 How to avoid it

 This article goes into depth about another study on the effects of anchoring in criminal law cases.
-Rather than using a more naturalistic scenario, like the experiment described above, this study investigated whether anchoring bias still occurred when the anchoring information was arbitrary, or even random (as in a dice throw).
+Rather than using a more naturalistic scenario, like the experiment described above, this study investigated whether the anchoring bias still occurred when the anchoring information was arbitrary, or even random (as in a dice throw).
 The results, dishearteningly, showed that these anchors still had a big effect.